 In FB Creator Studio, the white squares represent the least active times for your audience.
 While, the dark blue square are the most active times for your Instagram audience.

 Now that you know the most active times for your audience, it’s time to put them to the test.
-Also note that the times give by both your Instagram analytics tab and Facebook Creator Studio are based on PST.
+Also note that the times give by both your Instagram analytics tab is based on your local time zone (the time zone of your phone) and Facebook Creator Studio is based on PST.

 It’s important to understand that those peak times are intended to be a guide.
 Nothing is 100% accurate, so you have to throw things at your “Instagram wall” to see what sticks.
 Start with the peak times given by your analytics.
 If those post don’t perform as well as you hope, then try other times of the day: morning, early afternoon, evening, bedtime… it’s a lot of trial and error.
 Just because mornings work best for you on Monday’s doesn’t mean they will on Thursday.